goku-app/bot/README.md

 ## 🚀 Example Usage

 > [!IMPORTANT]
 > For the commands to work, it is necessary to have the **'Use External Apps'** permission enabled in the current channel.
 Otherwise, the messages will be private and will only be seen by the user itself.
+You can use Vencord's Plugin called [PermissionsViewer](https://vencord.dev/plugins/PermissionsViewer) to see the permissions in the channel.

 ```sh
 /kill